Linde CEO says no question of reviving Praxair talks

 "Praxair is not a live issue for us," Wolfgang Buechele said after the company presented a new restructuring plan involving thousands of job cuts, a likely exit from some markets and the possible disposal of non-core assets.

-Linde shares pared gains on the news to trade 1.7 percent higher at 149.05 euros by 0806 ET, down from a high of 153 euros earlier in the day.
+Linde shares pared gains on the news to trade 1.7 percent higher at 149.05 euros by 1206 GMT, down from a high of 153 euros earlier in the day.

 Buechele said it had been his vision to create the world leader in industrial gases through the merger.
 "Now it's a different game and it's simply not my priority," he said referring to his departure when his contract ends next April.